Sage Kimzey: 2021 season

-He won the Cactus Jack Xtreme Bull Riding in Uvalde, Texas; He won the Ropin Dreams Xtreme Bulls in Pleasanton, Texas; He won the Durant, Oklahoma Pro Rodeo; He won the Pioneer Days rodeo in Ogden, Utah; He won the Kansas' Biggest Rodeo in Phillipsburg, Kansas; He won the Hells A Roarin Xtreme Bulls & Broncs Riding in Gardiner, Montana and he won the Yellowstone River Round-Up in Billings, Montana.
-He was co-champion of the Dinosaur Roundup Rodeo in Vernal, Utah and co-champion at the Mustard Seeds Xtreme Bulls in Mitchell, South Dakota.
+Kimzey won the Cactus Jack Xtreme Bull Riding in Uvalde, Texas; the Ropin Dreams Xtreme Bulls in Pleasanton, Texas; the Durant, Oklahoma Pro Rodeo; the Pioneer Days rodeo in Ogden, Utah; Kansas' Biggest Rodeo in Phillipsburg, Kansas; the Hells A Roarin Xtreme Bulls & Broncs Riding in Gardiner, Montana; and the Yellowstone River Round-Up in Billings, Montana.
+He was co-champion of the Dinosaur Roundup Rodeo in Vernal, Utah; and co-champion at the Mustard Seeds Xtreme Bulls in Mitchell, South Dakota.
+He also won his fifth PRCA Xtreme Bulls Tour championship.

-Preparing for his goal of winning his 7th world championship upon entering the NFR, Kimzey said, "Still have to kind of pinch myself" entering the National Finals Rodeo.
-Kimzey was one title away from tying Jim Shoulders and two titles away from tying Don Gay with eight titles.
+Preparing for his goal of winning his seventh world championship upon entering the NFR, Kimzey said, "Still have to kind of pinch myself" entering the National Finals Rodeo.
+He was one title away from tying Jim Shoulders and two titles away from tying Don Gay with eight titles.
 Kimzey was currently in the No. 1 spot.
 He competed at all rodeo events as a child.
 Bull riding was his favorite and most successful event.
 He had won over $2.5 million and six straight world titles between 2014 and 2019.
 "I still have to kind of pinch myself, honestly," Kimzey said when asked about that impenetrable run.
 "You know, my motivation has changed a lot.
 I don't know that I have anything to prove anymore," he said.
-He was also considering going over to the Professional Bull Riders (PBR).
+He was also considering going over to the PBR.
 "There are some benefits that way.
 We'll have to wait and see."

+Kimzey managed to make a comeback in this NFR after last year's miss of the championship.
+He came away with two best place finishes of second in the average and a final total of third, totaling 506 points.
+Despite this showing, he still took first place by more than $50,000, and Josh Frost had to settle for second place.
+Kimzey is now just one title away from tying Don Gay's record.